 Summary

-- Photos and everyday snapshots → JPG
+- Photos and everyday snapshots → JPG (Standard or High quality)

 - Logos, icons, images needing transparency → PNG